Aurum Lucanum Athanor Locke

 - Conservator - Under her feat, these become really difficult to kill, with a Def 14/Arm 23 statline if given three Catalytic Tokens.
 With Redline and if the opponent triggered Hand of Vengeance, the Conservator becomes MAT 7 POW 19.
 For total overkill, Engine of Destruction brings it to MAT 11.
 Not bad, for a 12 point heavy.

 - Diffuser - Sentry allows the little fella to get two beacons out each turn.
-This can allow a single Diffuser to do the work of two given the right matchup (such as into clumped up Grymkin beasts in Dark Menagerie)
+This can allow a single Diffuser to do the work of two given the right matchup (such as into clumped up Grymkin beasts in Dark Menagerie).
+At six points its an ideal requisition option in Destruction Initiative.

-- Galvanizer - While banking on Critical Effects isn't always the best decision, the Galvanizer contributes to free solos, can repair other vectors, and with Field Marshal [Precision Strike] it can try to scalpel out important systems/branches on enemy battlegroups.
+- Galvanizer - While banking on Critical Effects isn't always the best decision, the Galvanizer can be free as a requisition option, can repair other vectors, and with Field Marshal Precision Strike it can try to scalpel out important systems/branches on enemy battlegroups.
 If nothing else, it's always good for contesting zones cheaply.

 - Prime Axiom - Locke's assassination run is characterized by the Inverter, but there is something to be said about Jackhammering a Redlined Prime Axiom.
 However, including the Axiom limits how many vectors you can cram in a list, and Locke tends to enjoy saturating the table with heavies.
 Whether you start your list-building with the Axiom, or prefer multiple Assimilators, having the additional ranged presence from either helps you trigger Road to War, playing into Locke's toolkit.

-- Reflex Servitors - In Destruction Initiative, you can get up to three groups of servitors for free.
-Reflex Servitors are best used for creating an early skirmish line and pressuring scenarios while the rest of Locke's battlegroup moves up.
+- Reflex Servitors - Possibly useful, Reflex Servitors are best used for creating an early skirmish line and pressuring scenarios while the rest of Locke's battlegroup moves up.
 With POW 14s, they can threaten some heavier armor when they move in to attack.
 However, due to the wording of Detonation, only a model killed by the direct hit will trigger Road to War, not anything killed by the blast damage.

 - Optifex Directive - Convergence walkers don't have Pathfinder.
 This fixes that, and patches up any Redline induced damage.
 Locke also doesn't have any Magical Weapons outside of her feat turn.
 The Directive fixes that, too.
-Locke will always want at least one, typically two in today's meta.
+Locke will always want at least one unit.

 - Algorithmic Dispersion Optifex - Convergence's Arc Node.
 Cheap but fragile, keep it defended with shield guards.
-Good for swapping Redline around on the flanks in the early game, then running out to channel Jackhammers when lines have clashed.
+Good for swapping Redline around on the flanks in the early game, then running out to channel Jackhammer when lines have clashed.
+Take three as a requisition option.
+Their changes to increase induction range by 3 inches is invaluable to a caster with a large battlegroup, which can now spread out more

 - Released with the Crucible Guard Faction (2018.06).